Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 I'm an Eagle Scout, definitely raised with conservative values.

-But after I came out of the closet and uh walked away from Mormonism, I definitely identified with the liberals because I thought they were the only ones who would accept me.
+But after I came out of the closet and walked away from Mormonism, I definitely identified with the liberals because I thought they were the only ones who would accept me.

-But I, you know, I went, they flew me, I was in college and they flew me to DC, put me up in a hotel, gave me a limo, because I was uh I was in leadership at my my university of Utah, where I transferred after I left the the Mormon university.
+Was in college and they flew me to DC, put me up in a hotel, gave me a limo because I was in leadership at my University of Utah, where I transferred after I left the Mormon university.

-Um the Mormon church did not officially send me to conversion therapy.
+The Mormon church did not officially send me to conversion therapy.

-And the irony of this is the LGBTQIA plus plus plus rainbow gestapo is constantly they're constantly harping on the conversion therapy.
+And the irony of this is the LGBTQIA plus plus plus rainbow Gestapo is constantly, they're constantly harping on the conversion therapy.

-It's so evil, no conversion therapy, but they're also telling you you're heterosexual, right?
+But they're also telling you you're heterosexual, right?

 Can't you tell?